Esri/arcgis-runtime-samples-macos/arcgis-runtime-samples-macos/Route & Directions/Find service area interactive/README.md

 ## How it works

-The sample uses the `defaultRouteParameters(completion:)` method on `AGSServiceAreaTask` to get the default parameters from the service.
+The sample uses the `defaultServiceAreaParameters(completion:)` method on `AGSServiceAreaTask` to get the default parameters from the service.
 Barriers are created using the initializer `init(polygon:)` on `AGSPolygonBarrier`.
 Sets the facilities and barriers in the parameters.
 Then uses the `solveServiceArea(with:completion:)` method to solve for the route.
 Once the result is in, the sample displays the service areas for individual facilities using `resultPolygons(atFacilityIndex:)` method on `AGSServiceAreaResult`.